Scripture Verse

 Ye armies of the living God,

-His sacramental host,
+His sacramental host!

-Where hallowed footsteps never trod
+Where hallowed footstep never trod

 Take your appointed post.